Support Board

 Connected product truth

-Support Board is useful because it sits above tickets, conversations, surfaces, and governance as an owner review lane.
+Support Board is useful because it sits above tickets, conversations, surfaces, and answer work as an owner review lane.
 It should not replace those dedicated screens.

 Manual support cards and private notes